PJ Harvey

 Rating = 7

 An apology is in order.
 I have been more than rude to Miss Harvey in this review.
-I've been meanspirited and petty.
+I've been mean-spirited and petty.
 TOM Petty, that is!
-You DON'T Ha-ave to Sit When You Take a pEe!
-DON'T HAVE TO SIT WHEN YOU TAKE A PA- AY!
+Good old Tom Petty, and his songs that have entertained the world over.

 On this recording, Patty Harson embraces modern stone age high technology with tons of bass `n drum pounders to dance to.
-Almost industrial in its fuzz-thump simplicity, the synth-filled album is dark and throbbing (like Gary Coleman's half-inch cooterplug) and vaguely reminiscent of serious pained womans like Tori Amos & Andy "Sinead" O'Connor.
+Almost industrial in its fuzz-thump simplicity, the synth-filled album is dark and throbbing (Gary Coleman's penis) and vaguely reminiscent of serious pained womans like Tori Amos & Andy "Sinead" O'Connor.
 Whispering, piano - what is this, you'll ask - Is This Desire?
 Or Is This Erotica by Madonna?
 Only my chest surgeon knows for sure.

 As I was saying, several of these songs have wickedass synth bass lines and neat electronic noises, with only a few filling that "normal" void so left behind.
 A gentle guitar thing here, some deep meaningful crap there, some sad pianos, and an entire bowl of pus that I mixed red dye into so you'd think it was pudding.